 Months of a small private beta did not prepare us for the issues that arose with the Li-ion battery.
 Shortly after the release of podpoi, we began to hear of multiple cases of battery failures.
-It took months of testing, dissecting, and working with our battery manufacturer to understand how off-the-shelf Li-ion batteries did not allow for the kinds of impact that our users were putting them through in poi and other props.
+It took months of testing, dissecting, and working with our battery manufacturer to understand how off-the-shelf Li-ion batteries did not allow for the kinds of impact that our artform was putting them through.

 We worked with our battery manufacturer to create a new way of manufacturing a Li-ion battery, and for a short spell thought we had fixed the issue.
 Unfortunately each batch of batteries for the next 4 years had a different issue.
 Most of which were hard to detect and test for, and only happened to a percentage of batteries.
 Some people had no issue for years, some customers had repeated issues.
-We supported with our awesome warranty, but it was definitely a hassle.
+We provided support with our awesome warranty, but it was definitely a hassle.
 The battery issue was perhaps the greatest product challenge that we experienced.
 It made our users question the durability of the product (it's incredibly durable), and taxed our warranty resources, but it was also an incredible learning experience.
-After years of tackling the issue, we finally figured out how to make good Li-ion batteries for poi and the flow arts (and now juggling props), and we were also pushed to stand in integrity of our warranty and create a great customer care team.
+After years of tackling the issue, we finally figured out how to make good Li-ion batteries for poi and the flow arts, which we have integrated into our juggling props, and we were also pushed to stand in integrity of our warranty and create a great customer care team.

-The inside story: The original capsule shell was a short shell and did not quite fit into our tubes easily.
+The inside story of a few design bloopers: The original capsule shell was a short shell and was a fraction of a millimeter too big to fit into our tubes.
+Oops.
 The short shell was designed with just enough space to hold a washer at the end of the leash.
 While it worked for our private beta, the washer proved to be insufficient for the rigors of our most hardcore poi spinners, and the leash and washer would separate from the poi head during hard spins.

 We extended the capsule shell, and shortsightedly decided to favor absolute security over usability with the "donut shell".
-We quickly realized that the donut shell would be a real hassle for our customers to deal with if they had to send in their capsules and it also prevented people from being able to use them in tubing-based props.
+We quickly realized that the donut shell would be a real hassle for our customers to deal with when they had to send in their capsules and it also prevented people from being able to use them in tubing-based props.
+Oops again.
 We re-designed the shell to what it is today - with long enough space inside for a knot and a washer, and that splits in half to allow for easy changing and removal of leashes.
+Live and learn.

 Capsule 2.0 took a lot of the desires of our users to heart.
 One of which was listening to the many spinners wanted a brighter light, while acknowledging that many also wanted a subtle glow.
 It was a challenge to create a very bright light given how little space there is in the capsule shell to dissipate heat.
 We ended developing custom high-temp thermal LEDs to be able to handle and regulate the heat emitted by the LEDs without damaging them and other components on the circuit board.
 We also created a whole settings page to enable us and our customers to dial in the global brightness of their lights according to their needs and environment.
 Hella bright for performance or even daytime spinning, and super dim when you're in total darkness or just want a subtle or magically romantic nightlight.